asmithdigital/raads-digital/docs/editor-guide.md

 ## Editing your first page

 Go to the [repository where the code for this docs site lives](https://github.com/asmithdigital/raads-digital).
 You will need to be logged into GitHub.
-Then navigate to the 'docs' directory.
+Then navigate to the ['docs' directory](https://github.com/asmithdigital/raads-digital/tree/main/docs).

-All the pages live in the docs directory, even this guide.
+All the pages live in the [docs directory](https://github.com/asmithdigital/raads-digital/tree/main/docs), even this guide page.
 You will notice that this guide page isn't visible in the menu of the docs site, we will come back to that in a minute.

 The first thing you want to do is pick a page you want to edit...
 Say [buttons](https://github.com/asmithdigital/raads-digital/blob/main/docs/components/buttons.md)